 Eligibility for Civil Legal Aid

-If you are in receipt of one of the following Isle of Man benefits then you will automatically qualify for free legal aid without the need for a determination of your resources:
+If you are in receipt of one of the following Isle of Man benefits, you will automatically qualify for free Legal Aid:

 - Employed Person’s Allowance